 The EMS products won’t boost voltage in a low voltage situation.
 But they will shut down operation so you don’t damage the motors in your appliances.

 Obviously, for safety purposes, not to mention legal purposes, I’d never recommend that you go against fire code.
 And I’m not recommending that, not even with a wink wink.

 If you already have an autotransformer in use in your RV, don’t throw it out just yet!

 You’ve invested in it.
 And they aren’t banned yet.
 You can keep using them, for now.

 And you’ll want to keep a watch out for news on the continued use of autotransformers.
-Maybe Hughes will win their appeal and the standards won’t be updated to prohibit their use.
+Maybe Hughes will win their appeal and the standards will be updated in 2023 to allow their use.

 Do You Use an RV Autotransformer?